tomswartz07/FLDT/README.md

 The Fast Linux Deployment Toolkit

-Developed by student Penn Manor High School student Andrew Lobos and the Penn Manor IT Team for our 1:1 student laptop program, FLDT (Fast Linux Deployment Toolkit) uses a variety of open source tools to quickly image and configure either single machines or large
+Developed by Penn Manor High School student Andrew Lobos and the Penn Manor IT Team for our 1:1 student laptop program, FLDT (Fast Linux Deployment Toolkit) uses a variety of open source tools to quickly image and configure either single machines or large